 - Call the Advocacy Center office at 607-277-3203

-This is a group for adults who identify as currently experiencing or having experienced intimate partner violence.
-This discussion based drop in support group will provide a safe space to share with, learn from and listen to other survivors.
-Topics will vary to include talking about common issues such as power and control, trust, healthy relationships, impacts of abuse, self care and well being as survivors.
+SEG is a weekly group for adults who identify as currently experiencing or having experienced intimate partner violence.
+This discussion-based drop-in peer support group will provide a safe space to share with, learn from, and listen to other survivors.
+Topics will vary to include talking about common issues such as power and control, trust, healthy relationships, impacts of abuse, self-care, and well-being as survivors.

 These groups are for students who identify as survivors of dating/intimate partner violence, sexual assault, rape or child sexual abuse.
 Group participants will have the opportunity to talk with other college student survivors about their experiences in a safe and supportive space, free from judgment.
 Group session topics are based on participant interests and provide a space to build community and connect with additional resources.